Let's go to the Arctic

 - Differentiated worksheets

-This lesson pack provides an easy-to-follow lesson plan, a slideshow for the teaching input and a range of printable teaching resources for children's independent learning activities.
+This Arctic KS1 lesson pack includes an easy-to-follow plan, informative PDF slides for the teaching input, differentiated activity ideas and printable resources to support your class in their independent activities.

 What's included: